Dance radio: History

+Across the water in Northern Ireland, Energy 106.6 FM in Belfast played a comparable role during the late 1990s, contributing to the growth of the local dance music scene by broadcasting dance, house, and electronic music that received little exposure on mainstream radio.
+The station became closely associated with the development of club culture in the region, providing a platform for DJs and emerging styles.

 In 2002, WPYM Miami would take the Dance format to a new level.
 The station's success would result in other newcomers adopting the "Pure Dance" format, but the lack of support from advertisers and issues from signal coverage to ratings would force several stations out the format.
 Despite the lack support from Top 40 and Rhythmic radio, the Dance format has continued to thrive at stations like KNHC Seattle and on satellite radio.

 In 2008 Clear Channel dropped two HD dance channels, leaving Club Phusion and Pride Radio as the company's only dance offerings.
 In November 2008 the merged Sirius XM made cuts in music channels which included eight of the ten Dance stations on XM and Sirius, while WorldSpace satellite radio filed for bankruptcy protection, resulting in The System's discontinuation on XM.
 2008 had the most dance music stations lost in recent years.

 On October 31, 2008, KNRJ Phoenix went off the air, followed by the November 2008 channel merge of XM and Sirius which resulted in the elimination of Chrome, The Strobe, The Move, The System, Boombox, and the merging of The Beat with BPM and Sirius Chill with XM Chill.
 Sirius XM returned The Strobe to the channel lineup in January 2009 after a backlash from subscribers over the removal of both classic dance channels, which left no channel playing that music.

 In 2009, Music Choice pared down its dance offerings by merging its Dance and Electronica channels, while Mega Media's plan to expand its Pulse 87 brand to Los Angeles, Chicago and Washington, D.C. failed to occur.
 Mega Media, which leased WNYZ-LP from station owner Island Broadcasting, filed for Chapter 11 bankruptcy protection in August 2009, citing $3.5 million in liabilities against assets of $180,000.
 Island ended its leasing deal with Mega for WNYZ on October 30, 2009, and WNYZ signed off the air the same day.
 The following Monday, Party 105.3 on Long Island added 87.7 as a simulcast.
 In September 2009, KNGY/San Francisco was flipped by new owner Royce International to Top 40/CHR, but the following month KMVQ filled the void by adding a HD2 subchannel called "Pulse Radio."